httpgrid-project/httpgrid-docs/basics/BASICS.md

 ## Obtaining your API keys

-Your API keys can be found on the "API Access" page of the HTTPgrid Dashboard.
+Your API keys can be found on the "API Keys" page of the HTTPgrid Dashboard.

 ![](../images/obtaining-your-api-keys.png)